joshuarwood/dvdpy/README.md

 # Goal

 This project is intended to be an educational tool showing Python users how to control LG/Hitachi GDR-8164B drives over USB on Linux systems.
 Users can explore basic IO operations as well as Linear Feedback Shift Registers (LFSRs) and Cyclical Redundancy Checks (CRCs).
-Windows support may be added in the future but beware that Windows 11 may not support all features given that these are very old IDE drives.
+Windows support may be added in the future, but beware that Windows 11 may not support all features given that these are very old IDE drives.

+Note: This code favors readability over speed given that it is intended as an educational tool.
+You can likely find faster alternatives elsewhere.

 # Requirements